 Additional Benefits: Sapphire Preferred vs. Citi Premier

-The cards are relatively evenly stacked.
-While the Citi Premier wins in the bonus categories, the Sapphire Preferred wins when it comes to the signup bonus, and has a nose in front when comparing transfer partners and benefits.
+The cards are relatively evenly stacked with the exception of the lackluster travel and purchase protection benefits on the Citi Premier.
+While the Citi Premier wins in the bonus categories, the Sapphire Preferred wins when it comes to the signup bonus, has a nose in front when comparing transfer partners, and leaves Citi in the dust when comparing travel benefits.

 The best card is always going to be a subjective decision, particularly in this case with such contrasting transfer partners offering different value depending on where you travel.